 On our journey to shed several pounds, we failed miserably.
 Even worse, my blood panel is not good at all.
 Time to find the best diet for us.

-My wife and I sat and decided to investigate diet ideas as the “homemade” low fat didn’t lower our weight that much and the 3 months vegetarian diet cost us more weight and worse blood panel results.
+My wife and I sat and decided to investigate best diet ideas as the “homemade” low fat didn’t lower our weight that much, and the 3 months vegetarian diet cost us more weight and worse blood panel results.

 What are the best diets?

 According to many, the Mediterranean Diet is by far the best diet.
-I read that there is not a Mediterranean Diet, but many… Well… not sure if the researcher who wrote that study looked at a map and studied a bit of culture of the countries around the Mediterranean sea.
-I don’t know all of them, but I was raised in that part of the world and the nutritional habits can be very different:
+I read that there is not a Mediterranean Diet, but many… Well… not sure if the researcher who wrote that study looked at a map and studied a bit of the country around the Mediterranean Sea culture.
+I don’t know all of them, but I was raised in that part of the world, and the nutritional habits can be very different: